slowmonkey/WPD-.NET-Wrapper/README.md

 Windows Portable Device .Net Wrapper

+## Current State

+Hi, to all the users that wish to use this library please feel free.
+Unfortunately it has been a while since I've looked at this and I can't really remember how it all works.
+I might get back to it someday but for now I'm not really keeping it up to date.

+## Copyright

 Copyright (c) 2013 Gavin Chin (slowmonkey - https://github.com/slowmonkey)

 Permission is hereby granted, free of charge, to any person obtaining